strata-mvc/strata/docs/controllers.md

     public function before()
     {
-        if (\MVC\Mvc::config('useGithub')) {
+        if ((bool)\MVC\Mvc::config('useGithub')) {
             $this->_repository = "http://github.com/";
         }
     }
 }
+?>
 ~~~

 ## On ajax

-Ajax in wordpress can be difficult and we tailored a way to specify the content type and closing the request cleanly.
+Ajax in wordpress can be difficult to achieve and we tailored a way to help.
+In our controllers, you can specify the content type and trigger the closing of the request cleanly.

 Assuming we have this routing rule in `app.php`: